 Find out more about solar water heating via the Energy Saving Trust website.

 Thermal stores are becoming increasingly common as a means of storing excess heat generated.
 They are used with either an individual renewable heating technology or else they combine different renewable heating technologies.
 Thermal stores can also be used with a conventional boiler or immersion heater.

 Find out more about thermal stores via the Energy Saving Trust website.

 Renewable Heat Incentive

 To encourage households to invest in renewable energy systems the UK Government has created the Renewable Heat Incentive (RHI) scheme.
-A household that installs a renewable energy system system and meets all the scheme requirements, can be paid for every unit of renewable heat they produce for a number of years.
-How high this annual payment is, depends highly on the heating system and other characteristics of your dwelling, but lie roughly between £150 and £400 for solar thermal panels.
-The scheme comes with strict guidelines, but it can be highly profitable.
+A household that installs a renewable energy system and meets all the scheme requirements, can be paid for every unit of renewable heat they produce for a number of years.
+How high this annual payment is, depends highly on the heating system and other characteristics of your dwelling, but is roughly between £150 and £400 for solar thermal panels.
+The scheme comes with strict guidelines, but can be highly profitable.